pivotal/docs-platform-automation/docs/index.md

 By not keeping up to date,
 platforms could encounter security risks or even application failures.

-Pivotal offers regular updates for PCF, which ensures our customers have access to the latest security patches and new features.
+Pivotal offers regular updates for Pivotal Platform, which ensures our customers have access to the latest security patches and new features.
 For example, Pivotal releases security patches every six days on average.